OneSignal/OneSignal-WordPress-Plugin/readme.txt

 3. Follow the instructions on the Setup page.

 == Changelog ==
+= 1.7.0 =
+- Fixed error reporting being enabled in version 1.6.0
+- Rebranded bell widget to notify button
+- Minor fixes to functions that would error but are silent because error reporting is usually disabled
+- Update default settings

 = 1.6.0 =
 - Added interactive bell widget for site visitors to manage push notification subscription
 - Improved toggle button text readability